scalameta/metals/website/blog/2022-03-07-aluminium.md

 ## Reduce indexing time in monorepos on MacOS

-Thanks to changes made by [Duhemm](https://github.com/Duhemm), Metals on MacOS can now index monorepo workspace much more faster than before.
-After changes, we observed even **over 10 times faster** indexing time in the workspaces where only a few submodules are needed to be imported.
+Thanks to changes made by [Duhemm](https://github.com/Duhemm), Metals on MacOS can now index monorepo workspaces much faster than before.
+After changes, we observed at times **over 10 times faster** indexing times in the workspaces where only a few submodules needed to be imported.

 Here are a few examples of indexing improvement.